Non-Linear Operator-valued Elliptic Flows with Application to Quantum Field Theory: Introduction

 Ordinary differential equations (ODEs), and more generally, partial differential equations (PDEs) have been studied for decades and form a well-established, albeit still very active, research field of Mathematics.
 For certain types of evolution equations involving $L^{p}$-valued functions many good results are available.

 Differential equations on non-commutative spaces are much less known.
 The same situation appears in probability theory.
 An example is given by the celebrated Polchinski equation on Grassmann algebras, which can meanwhile be related to a fresh development of Grassmannian stochastic analysis \cite {Grassmannianstochasticanalysis} (cf. algebraic probability / non-commutative or quantum probability).
-Probability theory on operator spaces usually refers to the celebrated random Schr\"{o}dinger operators \cite{RandomShrodingeroperators}, but differential equations on non-commutative algebras of operators (like the Brockett-Wegner flow \cite {Brockett1,Wegner1}) are very little developed in Mathematics.
-Hence, any mathematical result on relevant differential equations for operators could be potentially seminal.
-In this paper, we study a novel system of ODEs that involves operator-valued functions.
+Probability theory on operator spaces usually refers to the celebrated random Schr\"{o}dinger operators \cite{RandomShrodingeroperators}, but differential equations on non-commutative algebras of operators (like the Brockett-Wegner flow \cite {Brockett1,Wegner1}) are very little developed in Mathematics, apart from non-autonomous evolution equations on Banach spaces (see, e.g., \cite {Katobis,Caps,Schnaubelt1,Pazy,Neidhardt-zagrebnov}).
+In fact, differential equations on operators involve a priori a high degree of mathematical complexity, in particular for unbounded ones\footnote{ For instance, for bounded generators, the existence, uniqueness and even an explicit form of the solution to non-autonomous evolution equations are given via the Dyson series, as is well-known.
+It is much more delicate for unbounded generators.
+Yet, after decades of studies, no unified theory of such linear evolution equations that gives a complete characterization analogously to the Hille-Yosida generation theorems is known.}.
+Hence, any mathematical result on relevant differential equations for operators can be useful for developing this field.